Blue Ridge Tunnel almost complete

 “The Commonwealth Transportation Board has wanted to see this project completed, so additional funds were provided,” Hale said.

-Finally, the culmination of 2018 provided an end to the drawn out Phase 2 and mid-2019 provided the beginning of Phase 3 called “the western trail.”
+The culmination of 2018 provided an end to the drawn out phase 2 and mid-2019 provided the beginning of phase 3 called “the western trail.”
 Hale and Zimmerman both noted the tunnel, although completed, is not open to the public yet.
 Out of safety concerns, they urged the public to stay away until it’s official opening.

 Post a comment as